 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results were 99% of the total number of points available (national average 95%) with an exception rate of 8% which is comparable to the national average 9%.
-(Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).
+The most recent published results were 90% of the total number of points available.

 This practice was not an outlier for any QOF (or other national) clinical targets.
-Data from 2014/2015 showed:
+Data from 2014/15 showed:

-• Performance for diabetes related indicators was better than or similar to the national average.
-For example 83% of patients with diabetes, on the register, in whom the last blood pressure reading (measured in the preceding 12 months) was 140/80 mmHg or less, which is better than national average 78%; where as 87% of patients on the diabetes register, had a record of a foot examination and risk classification within the preceding 12 months which was similar to the national average 88%. • Performance for mental health related indicators was mixed when compared to the national average.
-For example 95% of patients with schizophrenia, bipolar affective disorder and other psychoses had a comprehensive, agreed care plan documented in the record, in the preceding 12 months which was better than the national average 88%.
-76% of patients diagnosed with dementia had their care reviewed in a face to face meeting in the last 12 months, which is worse than the national average 84%.
+- Performance for diabetes related indicators was comparable to the national average.
+For example, the percentage of patients with diabetes, on the register, in whom the last blood pressure reading (measured in the preceding 12 months) was 140/80 mmHg or less was 87% (national average 78%) and the percentage of patients with diabetes, on the register, who have had the influenza immunisation was 91% (national average 94%). - Performance for hypertension (high blood pressure) was comparable to the national average.
+For example, the percentage of patients with hypertension in whom the last blood pressure reading measured in the preceding 12 months is 150/90mmHg or less was 85% (national average 84%). - Performance for mental health related indicators was comparable to the national average.
+For example, the percentage of patients with schizophrenia, bipolar affective disorder and other psychoses who had a comprehensive, agreed care plan documented in the record, in the preceding 12 months was 93% (national average 88%).

+• The percentage of patients diagnosed with dementia where care has been reviewed in a face-to-face review in the preceding 12 months was 84% (national average 84%).